AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataViews_API.md

 ```

-Id of dataview:
+Id of Data View:
 ```csharp
 string id  [Required] [No Default Value]
 ```

 ### Parameters from request body:

-Updated dataview definition object in the request body:
+Updated DataViewDefinition object in the request body:
 ```csharp
 DataViewDefinition dataViewDefinitionDto [FromBody] [Required] [No Default Value]
 ```